 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The modern safety pin is invented and patented by Walter Hunt, a mechanic and independent inventor from New York.
-The design included a clasp to protect the point and a circular twist at the bend for a spring action.
-Hunt needed money to pay off a debt he owed to a draftsman and he sold the patent for $400 to W.R.
-Grace & Co. which later made significant profits from the invention.
-More
+The modern safety pin is invented and patented on April 10, 1849, by Walter Hunt, a mechanic and independent inventor from New York, The design included a clasp to protect the point and a circular twist at the bend for a spring action.

-The Thresher (SSN-593), the first of a class of U.S. nuclear-powered attack submarines, sinks approximately 220 miles east of Massachusetts while performing deep dive exercises and carrying a crew of 129 men, in the worst submarine accident in history.
+The Thresher (SSN-593), the first of a class of U.S. nuclear-powered attack submarines, sinks on April 10.
+1963, approximately 220 miles east of Massachusetts while performing deep dive exercises and carrying a crew of 129 men, in the worst submarine accident in history.
 The Thresher had been originally launched on July 9, 1960.
 More

-The Belfast Agreement, also known as the Good Friday Agreement, is signed after three decades of conflict known as the Troubles.
+The Belfast Agreement, also known as the Good Friday Agreement, is signed on April 10, 1998 in Belfast, Northern Ireland, after three decades of conflict, known as "the Troubles".
 The agreement set up a power-sharing arrangement and also restored self-government to Northern Ireland. it was approved by voters on May 22, 1998, and came into force on December 2, 1999.
 The Agreement still survives today.